Well, your first questions may be:

 What is a contract vehicle?

-I am amazed at how many OEMs that are new to the Federal Market pick their reseller partner based almost entirely on their perceived relationship with their Federal customer.
-In the commercial market this is a workable strategy because the customer is the king.
-If your solution fits the customer requirements and customer likes your solution the best and they have money, then almost any other obstacle can be overcome.
-This is not the case when you work with Federal Government.
+I am amazed at how many new OEMs to the Federal Market pick their reseller partner based almost entirely on their perceived relationship with their Federal customer.
+This is a workable strategy in the commercial market because the customer is the king.
+If your solution fits the customer’s requirements and the customer likes your solution the best, and they have money, then almost any other obstacle can be overcome.
+This is different when you work with Federal Government.
 Getting to “Yes” with the Federal customer is only half the challenge.
-It’s once the customer says “yes” that the Federal Reseller truly adds value as the order moves through procurement to the Contracting Officer.
+Once the customer says “yes, ” the Federal Reseller truly adds value as the order moves through procurement to the Contracting Officer.

 Contract Vehicle defined: